lawrenceevalyn/Olli-game/README.md

 ### September 15, 2017

-Refactoring is so east and fun! :O!!
+Refactoring is so easy and fun! :O!!

 ### September 14, 2017